KylieX2008: Concert synopsis

 As with the X album, the tour rippled the "new wave" theme, made popular in the '80s.
 The show was divided into seven acts along with an encore.
 Throughout the course of the tour the show evolved, with numerous changes and revisions.

 The concert consisted of a high-tech three-tier stage.
 On the left and right, mini-stages were made available for the band and backing singers.
 The main stage was minimalist, with an illuminated video floor and huge moving video curtains as the backdrop.
 For performances in amphitheaters, open air venues and small arenas the illuminated floor and the lavish props were removed due to technical limitations.

 Minogue described the show as being "a show within a show", stating that each act is dramatically different from one another.
 Minogue stated she was inspired by Queen frontman, Freddie Mercury.
 "I'm releasing my inner Freddie Mercury.
 It's hard to explain but parts of the show are so over the top.
 When I sing 'Your Disco Needs You', it's a real Freddie moment."

-The first act Xlectro Static act opens the show with a futuristic video showing the outline of Minogue's face polarized in neon colours.
+The first act Xlectro Static act opens the show with a futuristic video showing the outline of Minogue's face polarised in neon colours.
 The huge video curtains slide open to reveal Minogue perched in a giant hoop dressed in a 'spiderwoman' gown (the dress, however, changes as the tour reaches South America).
 On technically limited shows, the giant stereo speakers move to reveal Minogue.
-She performs "Speakerphone (song)", "Can't Get You Out of My Head", an unreleased track entitled "Ruffle My Feathers" and "In Your Eyes".
+She performs "Speakerphone", "Can't Get You Out of My Head", an unreleased track entitled "Ruffle My Feathers" and "In Your Eyes".

 The second act Cheer Squad opens with an homage to the Toni Basil hit "Mickey", with Kylie and her dancers appearing as American cheerleaders.
 Themed as a high-school pep rally, Minogue performs "Heart Beat Rock", "Wow" and "Shocked", the latter being reduced to a dance interlude at some dates.

-The third act Beach Party begins with "Loveboat" and continues with a cover of the Barry Manilow hit "Copacabana".
+The third act Beach Party this act is a rereading of the On a Night Like This tour.
+This act begins with "Loveboat" and continues with a cover of the Barry Manilow hit "Copacabana".
 On the opening night, "That's Why They Write Love Songs", a tribute to the many romantic show tunes of the 1940s and 1950s, is also performed.
 Kylie closes the act with "Spinning Around".